Oneflow-Inc/oneflow-documentation/en/docs/contribute/intro.md

 OneFlow has reproduced and tested a lot of popular models, some related scripts and documents are placed in [OneFlow-Benchmark](https://github.com/Oneflow-Inc/OneFlow-Benchmark) repository.

-But there are more models that are not covered by OneFlow, we are looking forward to you to bring them to OneFlow.
+But there are more models that are not covered by OneFlow, we are looking forward to your help to bring them to OneFlow.

-We also strongly welcome using OneFlow in your own original research and share it in [OneFlow-Benchmark](https://github.com/Oneflow-Inc/OneFlow-Benchmark) repository.
+We also strongly encourage using OneFlow in your own original research and sharing it in [OneFlow-Benchmark](https://github.com/Oneflow-Inc/OneFlow-Benchmark) repository.

 ## Improve documentation